 By the time daylight rose over the mountains and we were served French toast with orange cream sauce, fresh berries and hot coffee, we felt like a small gang.
 Ready to tackle what the river had to serve us.
 Ready for another day of thrills, rapids, and laughing.
 And when that day finally came to an end, it felt too soon.
 It felt like we needed another keg, more spectacular food and more conversation.

 For more information about the craft beer rafting trips, contact OARS.
 I highly recommend it.

 - 1 large (or two small) jalapenos, sliced

 - ¼ cup sugar

-- 12 ounces pale, summer ale or IPA (I used Sierra Nevada Summerfest)
+- 12 ounces pale, summer ale or Pilsner (I used Sierra Nevada Summerfest)